A Real World Review of Kaspersky Anti-Virus

 The AV-Comparatives Summary Report for 2012 states “..both Kaspersky Lab’s and Bitdefender’s products were equally good, and both worthy of the Product of the Year award.”

-In their latest test, conducted in April 2013, Kaspersky blocked 100% of malware presented in the test, as can be seen in the graph in this PDF.
+In their test conducted in April 2013, Kaspersky blocked 100% of malware presented in the test, as can be seen in the graph in this PDF.

 Kaspersky Anti-Virus Features: